 Why join UMHAN?

 UMHAN members can keep up-to-date on policy developments, changes in legislation, projects and events through our active discussion forum and by attending regular members' meetings.
-These meetings are a great opportunity to meet other mental health advisers working across the UK or in your local area; access face to face peer support, and enhance your professional development.
-External speakers are regularly invited to provide free training opportunities on a range of current and relevant topics.
+These meetings are a great opportunity to meet staff in similar roles working across the UK or in your local area; access face to face peer support, and enhance your professional development.
+External speakers are regularly invited to provide training opportunities on a range of current and relevant topics.
 Please see our Membership Benefits page for more information.